 Make ahead for an easier thanksgiving prep.
 This printable recipe can be doubled or even tripled depending on the size of dinner you are hosting.

 We found this Original recipe in a Food Network magazine and wanted to try out our own spin on this traditional side dish making healthier changes.
 This side dish is great for Thanksgiving, Christmas dinner, Easter dinner, or a fun family dinner.

 We love a good side dish.
-Try our other fun and fast side dishes like our Roasted Maple Brussel Sprouts, Paula Deen's Sweet Potato Casserole, Paula Deen's Deviled Eggs or our homestyle Popeye's Biscuits.
+Try our other fun and fast side dishes like our Roasted Maple Brussel Sprouts, Paula Deen's Sweet Potato Casserole, Paula Deen's Deviled Eggs, Ocean Spray Cranberry Sauce or our homestyle Popeye's Biscuits.

 The original recipe can be found here.
 We have made alterations and substitutions to the original dish.

 Looking for a main dish to make with this green bean casserole?
 Try our amazing 3 ingredient Ham.
 The two dishes pair deliciously together!

 For Diary Free, Vegan and Keto options, look to our substitutions and variations to adapt the recipe to your needs.

 - Fresh Green Beans - this recipe uses fresh green beans but you can also use canned green beans, or frozen green beans.